nrkn/hrm-cpu/readme.md

 * Haven't got to the levels involving strings yet so not sure how they look
 * Transpile for older node?
 * Browserify?
-* Some tests would be nice!
+* More tests would be nice!